Buestue/Computer-Vision-fundamentals/README.md

 # 2.)
 Line Drawing in video
 These Script shows how to draw lines in an video with the cv2.line function.
-The exact coordinates of the points ha to be given into the function.
+The exact coordinates of the points has to be given into the function.
 The third parameter defines the color and the fourth one the thickness of the lines.
-Heres one example: cv2.line(frame,points[-1], points[-2], (255,0,0), 5)
+Heres one example: cv2.line(frame,points[-1], points[-2], (255,0,0), 5) Note that you have to click on 5 points before its starts to draw the lines.
 # 3.)
 Morphological Transformation
 # 4.)
 MouseEvent Coordinate
 # 5.)
 Movement Detection